The existence of a spanning tree with leaf distance at least $d$ and leaf degree at most $k$ via the size or the spectral radius with respect to the minimum degree: Introduction

 A \emph{spanning tree} $T$ of a connected graph $G$ is a spanning subgraph of $G$ that is a tree, including all vertices of $G$.
-For an integer $k\geq 2$, a $k$-$tree$ is a tree with the maximum degree at most $k$, and a $k$-$ended$ $tree$ is a tree with at most $k$ leaves.
-In particular, a spanning 2-ended tree is called a Hamilton path of $G$.
+For an integer $k\geq 2$, a \emph{$k$-tree} is a tree with the maximum degree at most $k$, and a \emph{$k$-ended tree} is a tree with at most $k$ leaves.

 Let $T$ be a tree.
 For a vertex $v\in V(T)$, the \emph{leaf degree} of $v$ is defined as the number of leaves adjacent to $v$, and the leaf degree of $T$ is the maximum leaf degree among all vertices of $T$.
 The \emph{leaf distance} of $T$ is defined as the minimum distance between any two leaves in $T$.